by Texas Homesteader ~

 Extreme temperature changes are not good for glass & I’ve always been afraid to get the water too hot.
 So I always err on the side of caution when I was using this method.

-But I hate the possibility of over-heating my honey.
+I hate the possibility of over-heating my honey anyway.
 I know raw honey has many health benefits and I want to maintain as much of the healthy goodness as possible.
 So this method is used sparingly.

 It’s hot in Texas during the summer and I enjoy using solar power in many ways.
-Today I’ll use it to gently heat my jar of honey to melt & dissolve those crystals.
+So often I’ll use it to my advantage.
+That Texas heat will slowly heat my jar of honey to melt & dissolve those crystals.

 I place my honey jar on our picnic table on a hot sunny day and just wait.
 The sun heats the jar slowly.
 And as it does those crystals dissolve back into the honey.

 Voila!
-The honey has returned to it’s sweet pourable former self.
+The honey returns to it’s sweet pourable former self.

 I’ve also on occasion placed the jar with crystallized honey on the dashboard of our truck as it sits in the driveway on a hot summer’s day.
 I’ll unscrew the lid just a bit to make sure pressure doesn’t build up inside the jar.

-Then I place the jar of crystallized atop a kitchen towel on the dashboard.
-The towel assures no wayward drips end up on the dashboard.
+Then I place the jar of crystallized honey atop a kitchen towel on the dashboard.
+The towel assures no honey drips on the dashboard.

 With all the windows rolled up, this method does the trick much faster than placing the jar on our picnic table.
-That’s because the temps inside the truck get much hotter than temps on the picnic table.
+That’s because the temps inside the truck get much hotter and much more quickly.